Apereo-Learning-Analytics-Initiative/OpenLRW/README.md

 # OpenLRW

 > OpenLRW is the next evolution of OpenLRS.
-OpenLRW is a standards-focused learning records warehouse with support for event capture with xAPI and IMS Caliper.
+OpenLRW is a standards-focused learning records warehouse implementing OneRoster with support for event capture with xAPI and IMS Caliper.

 # Table of Contents
 * [I. Requirements](#i-requirements)